hanabi/hanabi.github.io/Reference.md

 ## Level 3 - Initiate - Conventions & Special Moves

+### The Sarcastic Discard

+* Occasionally, through a mistake (or complicated situation), the same card will be clued in two different people's hands.
+Generally, this is to be avoided, but sometimes it happens.
+Handling this can be tricky.
+* Generally, the **first** player who fully realizes that they have the duplicate card should discard it (as opposed to playing it or holding on to it).
+This is called a *Sarcastic Discard*, and it communicates to the other player that they 100% have the discarded card.
+* For example, in a 3-player game:
+  * On the stacks, red 2 is played.
+  * Alice has one red 3 clued in his hand with just number 3.
+  * Alice clues number 3 to Bob, which touches one 3.
+(This is a mistake, because it might be violating *Good Touch Principle*.)
+  * Bob knows that the only playable 3 is red 3.
+He also knows that Alice has a clued red 3 already in her hand.
+Thus, he knows that he has the red 3 and that Alice made a mistake.
+  * Bob performs a *Sarcastic Discard* to pass the red 3 back to Alice.
+* The *Sarcastic Discard* is similar to the *Prompt*, except that it is initiated by a discard instead of a clue.
+* However, unlike a *Prompt*, if there are multiple cards that a *Sarcastic Discard* could apply to, then it does **not** promise that it is the left-most card.
+It only promises that they have the card somewhere.
+For example:
+  * Alice *Sarcastic Discards* a red 3.
+  * Bob has two cards clued with number 3 in his hand.
+He doesn't have any color information on either 3.
+  * Bob can be certain that one of the two 3's is red 3, but he does not know which one it is yet.

 ### Playing Multiple 1's - The Fresh 1's Rule (Part 2)

 * If two (or more) 1's are clued in someone's hand, and one of the 1's was in the starting hand, and one of the 1's was not, then the "fresh" card is probably more important.
 (Otherwise, the clue might have been given earlier.)